avocado-framework/avocado/docs/source/guides/user/chapters/introduction.rst

 That's basically the only rule, and a sane one, that you need to follow.

-.. note:: Avocado support "paginator" option, which, on compatible terminals, basically pipes the colored output to `less` to simplify browsing of the produced output.
-One can disable it by `--paginator {on|off}`.
+.. note:: Avocado support "paginator" option, which, on compatible terminals, basically pipes the colored output to ``less`` to simplify browsing of the produced output.
+You an enable it with ``--enable-paginator``.

 Running simple tests with arguments
 -----------------------------------